 Have you been asked to organize a Camper Council for your Service Unit's next Girl Scout Encampment?
 Or perhaps your troop has decided to run an encampment to earn leadership hours.
 Ensure that your camping weekend will be a success by following these tested guidelines to keep things running smoothly.

 What Is An Encampment?

 An encampment is generally a girl-planned and girl-driven weekend (or longer) event for multiple troops to attend.
 The encampment is based around a theme, with older girls leading activities done in rotations for the younger girls.
 Days begin and end with a flag ceremony.
-The end of encampment is marked by a Scout's Own ceremony.
+The end of the encampment is marked by a Scout's Own ceremony.

 Camper Council - The team of girls who plan and execute a group camping event

 - Have sign-up sheets at the first Camper Council meeting and ask adults and girls to sign up for the committee(s) that they most want to be a part of.

 - Flag Ceremony - need at least 4 girls (caller, and 3 color guards)